Meet Our Team

 Around the clinic, Shannon enjoys cleaning pets’ ears and performing thorough dental cleanings.
 She’s also fond of giving in-hospital patients extra love and attention on a daily basis.

-When she’s not at work, Shannon can be found spending time with her husband on Oneida Lake; they love to go boating, fishing, and swimming whenever they get the chance!
-She also enjoys reading, spending quality time with family and friends, and tending to her own pets.
-Shannon and her husband have a recently adopted black Lab named Patton; three cats who go by Bonnie, Clyde, and Midnight; and four gerbils that Shannon adopted when she was a part of SUNY Delhi’s Breeding Colony Management Program.
+When she’s not at work, Shannon can be found spending time with her husband and son on Oneida Lake; they love to go boating, fishing, and swimming whenever they get the chance!
+She also enjoys reading, spending quality time with family and friends.
+Shannon and her husband just welcomed their first child to their family in July 2019!
+Shannon’s two furry children are cats named Bonnie and Midnight.

 Jennifer first served as a Veterinary Assistant in Oregon before moving back to New York to finish her Bachelor’s degree at Cazenovia College.
-She lived and worked at an equine training and showing center throughout her time in college, and continued to work in the horse industry for a brief time after graduating.
-Jennifer then spent several years in the financial and sales industries before making the decision to return to what made her truly happy: animal care.
-She joined the South Shore Veterinary Hospital family in April of 2016, and is thrilled to supplement her studies in veterinary technology with real-world experience here at the clinic!
+She lived and worked at an equine training and showing center throughout her time in college, and continued to work in the horse industry for a time after graduating.
+Jennifer then spent several years in the financial and sales industries before making the decision to return to what made her truly happy: animals.
+She joined the South Shore Veterinary Hospital family in April of 2016.

 Around the hospital, Jennifer enjoys getting to witness the various animal personalities that cross her path every day.
 Her favorite parts of the job are interacting directly with pet owners just like herself and helping to make a lasting impact in the community with her efforts.